Cruise Ship Interior Cabins – Simple Photo Guide

 All passenger inside cabins are above the water level and are usually located on the same deck as ocean view or balcony cabins.

-When walking around a cruise ship, you’ll usually find inside cabins on one side of the corridor and balcony or ocean view cabins on the other side.
+When walking around a cruise ship, you’ll usually find inside cabins on one side of the corridor and balcony or ocean-view cabins on the other side.

-The majority of the crew on cruise ships have inside cabins which are located lower down in the ship.
-The crew typically have low down cabins close to other crew areas such as the crew mess.
+The majority of the crew on cruise ships have inside cabins located lower down on the ship.

 Why do Guests Book Interior Cabins?